o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/speech-recognition-cgp-editing-bots.md

 **Note**
 When you use a bot's **Editor** tab to create an intent, the intent is added to the bot automatically\.
 When you use the **Speech Recognition** [**Intents**](/docs/userguide/gems/cloud-canvas/speech-recognition-cgp-managing-intents.md) tab to create an intent, the intent must be added to manually to the bots that you want to use it\.

-## Choosing an Intent Version<a name="cloud-canvas-cloud-gem-speech-recognition-cgp-editing-bots-intent-version"></a>
+## Choosing an Intent Version {#cloud-canvas-cloud-gem-speech-recognition-cgp-editing-bots-intent-version}

 You can configure a bot to use any version of an intent\.
 Use the menu for the intent to choose a version\.